-In the rapidly changing landscape for ebooks and elending, it is not possible to provide hard and fast answers, instead, these guiding principles will provide a constant reference point.
+In the rapidly changing landscape for ebooks and elending, these guiding principles will provide a constant reference point.

-ALIA's overarching principles
+ALIA's principles

-- The best interests of library users are at the centre of our response to ebooks and elending issues. - Our primary concern is to find elending models that are FAIR providing our communities with Freedom of Access to Information and Resources. - Creators (writers and illustrators) and those who add value (agents, publishers, library aggregators, booksellers) must receive appropriate financial reward for their contribution. - The full extent of the role of libraries in the book industry ecosystem needs to be understood and recognised by other stakeholders. - We are advocates for the Australian book industry in its entirety, supporting our cultural heritage.
-In an increasingly global ebook market, libraries play a critical role in providing access to Australian content for Australian readers. - Australian libraries cannot control what is happening in the global ebooks market, but we can have a strong influence on the outcomes, through our relationships with local stakeholders, and by working with the International Federation of Library Associations (IFLA) and colleagues in library associations around the world. - We will leverage established channels and relationships, and our involvement in book industry bodies.
-We will not create unnecessary duplication.
+- The best interests of library users are at the centre of our response to ebooks and elending issues. - An elending model that is FAIR providing our communities with Freedom of Access to Information and Resources. - Creators (writers and illustrators) and those who add value (agents, publishers, library aggregators, booksellers) must receive appropriate financial reward for their contribution. - We will leverage established channels and relationships, and our involvement in book industry bodies.
+We will not create unnecessary duplication. - Licences for ebooks must at a minimum allow libraries to do what Australian copyright law permits.

-ALIA's operational principles
+ALIA's operational requirements

-- Collection policies set by libraries must not be undermined by other stakeholders. - Libraries must be able to purchase ebooks at the same time as the public. - Libraries must be assured of access to purchased content regardless of changes in the business relationships between publishers and other suppliers in the chain. - Pricing of ebooks for libraries must not be artificially inflated, must be transparent, and there should be a range of purchasing models to suit the differing needs of libraries. - Systems and processes must make it easy for library users to find and download ebooks. - Ebooks should be able to be read on any type of device (smartphone, PC, tablet, etc). - Library users are the customers of the library and that relationship and their rights to privacy must be respected by publishers and aggregators.
+- Collection and membership policies set by libraries must not be undermined by other stakeholders. - Libraries must be able to purchase ebooks at the same time as the public. - Libraries must be assured of access to purchased content regardless of changes in the business relationships between publishers and other suppliers in the chain. - Pricing of ebooks for libraries must not be artificially inflated, must be transparent, and there should be a range of purchasing models to suit the differing needs of libraries. - Licenses at a minimum must allow copying in accordance with Australian copyright law. - Systems and processes must make it easy for library users ro find and download ebooks.
+Ebooks must be discoverable by library users at the same time as print books and simple to download. - Ebooks should be able to be read on any type of device and users must be able to move their ebook loan across devices. - Library users are the customers of the library and that relationship and their rights to privacy must be respected by publishers and aggregators. - Vendors should provide standards based usage reports, such as COUNTER.